nazari63/fault-proof-monitors/docs/duplicate_dispute_game.md

 ## Purpose

-The `duplicate_dispute_game.gate` monitor ensures the **integrity** of the fault proof system on the **Base** network by detecting the creation of duplicate dispute games for the same state root claim.
-In the system, only one dispute game should exist per state root claim.
-Creating multiple dispute games for the same claim can lead to inconsistent dispute outcomes and ambiguity in which dispute game the system should reference, potentially compromising the dispute resolution process.
+The `duplicate_dispute_game.gate` monitor ensures the **integrity** of the fault proof system by detecting the creation of duplicate dispute games for the same state root claim.
+In the system, only one dispute game per game type should exist per state root claim and extra data.
+Creating multiple dispute games for the same claim with the same data can lead to inconsistent dispute outcomes and ambiguity in which dispute game the system should reference, potentially compromising the withdrawal finalization process.

 ## Technical Overview

 ### How It Works

-1. **Monitoring Dispute Game Creation**: The monitor observes the `DisputeGameFactory` contract for any `create` function calls that initiate new dispute games.
+1. **Monitoring Dispute Game Creation**: The monitor observes the `DisputeGameFactory` contract for `create` function calls that deploy a new dispute game.

 2. **Collecting Dispute Game Data**: